PinkDev/Pink2/README.md

 The patch will be accepted if there is broad consensus that it is a good thing.
-Developers should expect to rework and resubmit patches if they don't match the project's coding conventions (see coding.txt) or are controversial.
+Developers should expect to rework and resubmit patches if they do not match the project's coding conventions (see coding.txt) or are controversial.

 The master branch is regularly built and tested, but is not guaranteed